Isosorbide mononitrate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine together with sildenafil, tadalafil, or vardenafil.
+- Do not use this medicine together with riociguat, sildenafil, tadalafil, or vardenafil.

 - Some foods and medicines can affect how isosorbide mononitrate works.
-Tell your doctor if you are using a diuretic (water pills, such as furosemide, hydrochlorothiazide) or blood pressure medicine or if you drink alcohol.
+Tell your doctor if you are using blood pressure medicine or if you drink alcohol.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have a recent heart attack, congestive heart failure (CHF), an enlarged heart, low blood pressure, or other heart problems.
+- Tell your doctor if you are pregnant or breastfeeding.
+Tell him if you had a recent heart attack or you have heart failure, an enlarged heart, low blood pressure, or other heart problems.

 - This medicine may cause the following problems: